-NVRM's mortgage loans in process that had not closed at December 31, 2014 and 2013 had an aggregate principal balance of approximately \$1.4 billion and \$1.1 billion, respectively.
-NVRM's cancellation rate was approximately 31%, 35% and 36% in 2014, 2013 and 2012, respectively.
+NVRM's mortgage loans in process that had not closed at December 31, 2015 and 2014 had an aggregate principal balance of approximately \$1.6 billion and \$1.4 billion, respectively.
+NVRM's cancellation rate was approximately 29%, 31% and 35% in 2015, 2014 and 2013, respectively.
 We can provide no assurance that our historical loan cancellation rates are indicative of the actual loan cancellation rate that may occur in future periods.
-See "Risk Factors" in Item 1A in this Form 10-K.
+See "Risk Factors" in Item 1A in this Form 10-K for additional information about factors that could increase our cancellation rate.